Learn how query rewriting, HyDE, Self-RAG, and Corrective RAG change retrieval control, and how to evaluate their cost and evidence quality.

 These failure modes are common in real applications.
 A useful production pipeline measures them separately, then adds the smallest retrieval intervention that repairs the observed failure rather than making every question pay for an elaborate loop.

 User queries are rarely optimal for vector search.
-They're often short, lack context, or contain multiple distinct questions about orders, shipments, and refunds all at once.
+They're often short, lack context, or contain multiple distinct questions about endpoints, limits, errors, and credentials all at once.

-Think of this like a support lead who turns a vague customer message into a precise search request before querying the policy base.
+An on-call lead often turns a vague Slack thread into a precise search request before querying runbooks and product docs.
+Query rewriting gives the model that same job.
 Conversational queries often rely on implicit context.
-In rewrite-retrieve-read systems, the rewrite step turns the raw input into a retrieval-oriented query instead of treating the user's wording as sacred.[1]
-Ma et al. study that pattern with a dedicated rewrite stage in front of retrieval; in chat products, a pragmatic variant is to rewrite the latest turn into a standalone, search-optimized question before retrieval.[1]
+Ma et al.'s Rewrite-Retrieve-Read pipeline adds a dedicated rewrite stage before retrieval instead of treating the user's wording as sacred.[1]
+In a chat product, a practical variant is to rewrite the latest turn into a standalone, search-oriented question.

 Here's a concrete example.
-A customer sends two messages:
+A developer sends two messages:

-A stateless retriever searching for "What do I do now?" would pull generic help-desk articles.
+A stateless retriever searching for "What do I do now?" would pull generic onboarding articles.
 A rewrite step instead produces:

 In production, the rewrite model can be any instruction-tuned LLM behind a small interface.
-The copy-runnable example below uses a deterministic fake model so the parsing contract can be tested locally without API keys.
+Start with a copy-runnable sketch that uses a deterministic fake model so the parsing contract can be tested locally without API keys.

 1from typing import Protocol, TypedDict